karthikmca39/GettingCleaningDataCourseProject/CodeBook.md

 ### Step 4: Appropriately labels the data set with descriptive variable names.

 For this step, I simply used "features.txt" to get the 561 feature names for the X_test.txt / X_train.txt columns.
 I applied this to my merged dataset, so all succeeding datasets have the same column names for the various measurements.
 I was hesitant to replace any characters because some column names used characters like commas as part of the column name (for example: fBodyAcc-bandsEnergy()-57,64), and replacing / removing the comma might impact the column names' meaning.
+All I did was prepend "MEAN_OF_" to the features to indicate that the values represented were aggregates from the earlier dataset.

 ### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.